quii/learn-go-with-tests/why.md

 It feels obvious that a system _has_ to change or it becomes less useful but how often is this ignored?

 Many teams are incentivised to deliver a project on a particular date and then moved on to the next project.
-If the software is "lucky" there is at least some kind of hand-off to another set of individuals to maintain it, but didn't write it of course.
+If the software is "lucky" there is at least some kind of hand-off to another set of individuals to maintain it, but they didn't write it of course.

 People often concern themselves with trying to pick a framework which will help them "deliver quickly" but not focusing on the longevity of the system in terms of how it needs to evolve.

-Even if you're an incredible software engineer, you will still fall victim of not knowing the future needs of your system.
+Even if you're an incredible software engineer, you will still fall victim to not knowing the future needs of your system.
 As the business changes some of the brilliant code you wrote is now no longer relevant. **Software must change**

 Lehman was on a roll in the 70s because he gave us another law to chew on.